djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 ## Influential Books and Videos

 [Make: Bootstrappers Handbook now called: The Indie Maker Handbook](https://readmake.com/) Pieter Levels.
 Founder of [Nomad List](https://nomadlist.com/), [Remote OK](https://remoteok.com/) words most visited remote work job board.
-Used to be called [makebook.io]() - serach for this in my email as I bought it.
+Used to be called [makebook.io]() - search for this in my email as I bought it.

 [How to build a startup without funding](https://www.youtube.com/watch?v=6reLWfFNer0) Pieter Levels.
 Video of above.